DataDog/documentation/content/en/network_monitoring/devices/getting_started.md

 ### Customize metrics and tags

-Customize metrics and tags on your devices by viewing the [Supported Devices][22] page to view our out-of-the-box device profiles.
-If you would like to edit/add more metrics, the following options are available:
+Customize metrics and tags on your devices by viewing the [Supported Devices][22] page to view out-of-the-box device profiles.
+If you would like to edit or add more metrics, the following options are available:

 [Device profiles][23]
 : Directly edit metrics and tags in the Datadog Agent `yaml` file with with device profiles.